Skip to Content

 Storing leftovers

-• Fridge: Store leftover muffins in an airtight container or bag in the fridge for up to a week.
+• Fridge: Store leftovers in an airtight container or bag in the fridge for up to a week.
 Enjoy leftover muffins cold from the fridge or you can allow them to rest at room temperature for 30 minutes.
 If you want warm muffins, heat in the microwave (30 seconds) or the air fryer 2 minutes at 350F.

 • Freezer: Freeze in a freezer safe bag or container for up to 3 months.
 You can defrost the muffins in the microwave (30 second intervals for 1-2 minutes) or on the counter for 2-4 hours.